fanbu1995/fanbu1995.github.io/research.md

 - With applications in analyzing modern partially observed epidemic data with high resolution contact tracing.
 - [Paper published](https://www.tandfonline.com/doi/full/10.1080/01621459.2020.1790376) in Journal of the American Statistical Association (JASA).
 - One of 10 winners of the 2020 SBSS Student Paper Award; selected as one of the ["research highlights" of JSM 2020](https://web.archive.org/web/20200812215439/https://www.amstat.org/ASA/News/Newsworthy-Research-Highlights-from-JSM-2020.aspx).
+- [Extended work](https://arxiv.org/abs/2112.07892) with disease latency and individual covariates modeling (evaluating effects of interventions such as hand-washing and vaccination) under revisions for _Annals of Applied Statistics_.

 #### SMOGS: Social Network Metrics of Game Success